 3. Domain name

 This is the URL of your website.
 If going self hosted you need to buy one.
 They can be bought annually or for 2-5 years.
 I own www.dietitianslife.com and www.dietitianlife.com.
+You can buy these through your hosting company or search the internet for a domaine selling service.

 4. What do you need on a blog?